 I posted this piece on my facebook page but I want to include two more personal stories from my time at Neve Hanna here.

 On my first visit to Neve Hanna, I walked onto the grounds wearing my baseball cap and tennis shoes and one of the kids playing on the basketball court asked me who I was.
-I told him I was a rabbi and he looked at me and laughed.
+I told him I was studying to be a rabbi and he looked at me and laughed.
 “You’re not a rabbi, look at you” were his exact words.

 I assured him I was and then asked if I could take a shot.
 I walked practically to mid-court and took a shot.
 Of course, it was perfect- nothing but net as they say.
 The kids looked at me with their mouths open and I walked away and never took another shot the whole time I was at Neve Hanna.
-I figured I’d quite while I was ahead.
+I figured I’d quit while I was ahead.

 The other incident that I remember is one I have talked about many times.
 The kids in the bar/bat mitzvah class came into our class one afternoon and sat there with their arms folded refusing to speak.

-I asked what was going on and one of the kids said: “Shvita” which means “We’re on strike”.
+I asked what was going on and one of the kids finally said: “Shvita” which means “We’re on strike”.

 I asked why and they said that they learned in science class that “human beings come from apes” and that they’re not going to listen to a rabbi because I have nothing to say to them since I believe in Adam and Eve.